LarsBesselmann/Liberty-Getting-Started-M2M/README.md

     <kbd>![](./images/media/image71.png)</kbd>

-2. From the same folder as the **custom-graph.json** file, modify the permissions for **config.ini** so that we have write permissions
+2. From the same folder as the **custom-graph.json** file, modify the permissions for **config.ini** so that we have write permissions.
+    When prompted, enter the sudo password for techzone user: IBMDem0s!

         sudo chmod 777 ./config.ini

-            When prompted, enter the sudo password for ibmdemo user: passw0rd

 3. Edit the **config.ini** file to reference the new **custom_graph.json** file to be used for regenerating the partition recommendations.
 (Use any editor available)